 MSOs play a role for better convenience for their clients.
-As clients’ assets actually are still held in segregated bank accounts under the license banks, meaning money is in the bank, not in the MSO itself, security for your money is assured as being stored in conventional banks.
+As clients’ assets actually are still held in segregated bank accounts under the license banks.
+Briefly meaning is you money is still in the bank, not in the MSO itself.
+Shortly, the security for your money is assured as being stored in conventional banks.

 Simple process & Remote opening

-This is completely done online, making it a big plus for most foreign startups and entrepreneurs who do not want to take flights for an in-person visit with the bankers, especially in the COVID-19 pandemic.
-Opening a bank account remotely helps foreign applicants save a lot of time and money.
+The process is 100% online, a big plus for most foreign startups and entrepreneurs.
+Especially for ones who do not want to take flights for an in-person visit with the bankers or in the COVID-19 pandemic.
+Now, opening a bank account remotely helps foreign applicants save a lot of time and money.

 In addition, MSOs offer less complicated procedures than that of traditional bank accounts.
-There is high flexibility in terms of documents required.
+There is high flexibility in terms of document requirements.

 To give an example, if startups are afraid of getting a high level of rejection in opening a local bank account in Hong Kong due to the absence of proof of business or trading, using MSO is a wise choice.
 For startups, many fintech operators have no obligation to submit such kinds of proof in their application, or if any, require reduced documents for applicants.

 Opening a bank account in traditional Hong Kong banks can be an issue of headache for many business owners as the process can take a long waiting time.
-If things are done by yourself, you may take several weeks to make an arrangement in advance with the bank branch, not to mention the time length for review and approval from Hong Kong banks.
+If things are done by yourself, you may take several weeks to make an arrangement in advance with the bank branch.
+In addition, the time length for review and approval from Hong Kong banks.

 In case of multiple rejections, foreign entrepreneurs probably must take time to visit banks for the second time, the third time.
 It can be a long run, depending on your case!